 EXPERTISE & EXPERIENCE

-Author of a family memoir, Bigmama Didn’t Shop At Woolworth’s, about life with her part-Comanche grandmother during the Civil Rights Movement, Nash's book is based on her column of 16 years with the Hearst newspaper, The Housong Chronicle, and the Knight-Ridder newspaper, The Eagle.
+Sunny Nash, journalist and author of a family memoir, Bigmama Didn’t Shop At Woolworth’s, about life with her part-Comanche grandmother during the Civil Rights Movement, Nash's book is based on her column of 16 years with the Hearst newspaper, The Houston Chronicle, and the Knight-Ridder newspaper, The Eagle.
 Nash's book is internationally recognized by the Association of American University Presses as a Book for Understanding U.S. Race Relations; and recommended by the Miami-Dade Library System for Native American Collections.

 Beginning her career in the Central Texas newsroom of Country Radio WTAW, Nash was the first African American in that region to be a mainstream broadcast news reporter.
 From there, she signed on the new NPR (National Public Radio) affiliate and became the station’s first Program Director, where she was a regular contributor to All Things Considered, and creator of classical music programs still in syndication.